-Restoration of a seventeenth century timber-frame house in Deptford into a home.
+Restoration of a seventeenth century timber-frame house into a home and gallery

 This grade II listed building, formerly a bicycle repair shop, is a timber-framed building made using timbers from ship construction at the historic Deptford docks.

 Our restoration exposes the elements of the historic structure that are intact, and uses lime plaster and timber joinery as a neutral background.
 The house is highly insulated by building an inner studwork frame within the existing timber structure.
 This allows the preservation of the whole and the revealing of the original fabric at opportune moments.

 Downstairs, the rear outbuildings are connected to the house with a new gallery space that wraps around a courtyard.
 The deep plan is transformed into a series of interconnected internal and external spaces of varying scales and character.
 Large sliding and hinged doors open into the courtyard and a polished concrete floor unifies the ground.